 My Sell Strategy

-A Weekly Rhythm That Works
+A Weekly Schedule

 I follow a weekly schedule for transactions based on the updated ranking.
 Alternatively, reviewing every 2, 3, or 4 weeks (or monthly) is possible, typically with up to a few % reduction in performance but also reduced time commitment.